fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 The previous `authorized` method just checks whether a user is logged in.
 To prevent a user from updating another user's profile I need to also check whether the user is editing their own profile.

 This means I need a new `authorized` method.
 This one is a special case for users only, so instead of putting it in the Application Controller I'll put it in the Users Controller.
-It'll overwrite the Application Controller's `authorized` method, but only in the Users Controller.
+It'll **override** the Application Controller's `authorized` method, but *only in the Users Controller*.

 ### [def authorized](https://github.com/ga-wdi-exercises/tunr_rails_users/commit/633497f11da5d8a204a33f4e1b91cb72cd3de2fa#diff-4e05ad0d64e6100656b63ad1e78f32c5R38)